 WHERE CAN I FIND OUT THE LATEST ITINERARY?

-I tend to work about a month ahead and usually announce the upcoming itinerary on social media and in the Newsletter.
+I tend to work about a month ahead and announce the upcoming itinerary to my patrons first and then on social media.

-You can find all the latest itinerary news using the interactive Mission Map:
+You can find the latest itinerary using the interactive Mission Map.

 HOW CAN I FOLLOW THE JOURNEY?